JackSzwergold/Cheat-Sheets/content/Connecting to MAMP from Windows on a Mac OS X Install of VirtualBox 2.md

 Template: index
 ---

-## Connecting to MAMP from Windows on a Mac OS X Install of VirtualBox

-By Jack Szwergold

 ### Part 2: Basic — Using a Single Network Interface Setup

 In this tutorial I am going to outline one of the most basic ways to connect to a `host` machine from a `guest` machine within VirtualBox from a fresh Windows `guest` OS install using the main VirtualBox network interface.